 It’s no secret that the 3-D concept itself proved a long and troublesome process in terms of refinement.
 Before the mathematical advancements of IMAX eliminated eye fatigue at the tail-end of the 20th century, 3-D had proven a problematic concept going back decades.
 This was mainly due to the technical difficulties and financial burdens placed on studios whose main goal was to create as much profit as possible, which typically meant limiting risk.
 A patent for the 3-D process was filed by British film pioneer William Friese-Greene way back in 1890, but it was a quarter of a century later in 1915 that the first test reels were presented to audiences in red-green anaglyph through the use of a stereoscope.

-The earliest film shown to a public audience, screened at the Ambassador Hotel Theater in Los Angeles, was Nat G. Deverich’s silent drama The Power of Love.
+The earliest 3-D film shown to a public audience, screened at the Ambassador Hotel Theater in Los Angeles, was Nat G. Deverich’s silent drama The Power of Love.
 Filmed in dual-strip in black and white, single strip colour anaglyphic release prints were produced, which required a single projector and the red and blue anaglyph glasses that became the commercial selling point for future 3-D attractions.
 Despite the stumbling blocks of two world wars, the introduction of Polaroid Filters to the stereoscopic process, an invention originally designed to reduce glare in car headlights, saw 3-D grow into a viable mainstream option.

 It was with the popularising of colour cinema that 3-D truly began to take off.
-Beginning with Arch Oboler’s Bwana Devil, the first colour stereoscopic film, the format continued to evolve and introduce various features, including the addition of stereophonic sound and Cinemascope, but by 1953 the novelty was beginning to wear thin, and an abundance of financial and technical problems, some of which affecting audience enjoyment, saw the gimmick’s stock plummet.
+Beginning with Arch Oboler’s Bwana Devil, the first colour stereoscopic film, the format continued to evolve and introduce various features, including the addition of stereophonic sound and Cinemascope, but by 1953 the novelty was beginning to wear thin, an abundance of financial and technical problems, some of which affecting audience enjoyment, seeing the gimmick’s stock plummet.
 A second string of films were presented in 3-D, but the uneconomical process meant that many were shown in 2-D, including Alfred Hitchcock’s 1954 classic Dial M For Murder, which was subjected to audience walk-outs and shown exclusively in 2-D thereafter.
 But 3-D would rise again.